team-mayes/atesa/docs/the_config_file.rst

 		initial_coords_1_1_init_fwd.rst7: -0.0913
 		initial_coords_1_2_init_fwd.rst7: -0.1125

-	Files of this sort can be automatically generated using the auxiliary script :ref:`RCEval`.
+	Note that ATESA expects the RC output file to be in the same directory as the coordinate files (i.e., the aimless shooting working directory).
+A file of this sort can be automatically generated using the auxiliary script :ref:`RCEval` if ATESA did not create it automatically at the end of aimless shooting.
 No default.

 ``rc_threshold`` **‡**